RedHatInsights/platform-receptor-controller/README.md

 ```
   {
+    "status":"connected" or "disconnected"
+    "payload":
+      {
         "account": <account number>,
         "sender": <node that send the response>
         "message_type": <message type from the receptor network, usually "response">
         "message_id": <uuid of the message from the receptor network>
         "payload":  <response payload from the receptor network>
         "code": 0,
         "in_response_to": <uuid of the message that this message is in response to>
         "serial": 1
      }
+  }
 ```

+If there is not a websocket connection to the node, then the status will be "disconnected" and the payload will be null.

 ### Kafka Topics